 - salt

-In a large saucepan or large wok, add the coconut milk, ginger is and bring the mixture to a boil, then reduce to a simmer.
-Stir continuously until milk solids separate from the coconut milk:
+In a large saucepan or large wok, add the coconut milk, ginger and bring the mixture to a boil, then reduce to a simmer.
+Stir continuously until the milk solids separate from the coconut milk:

-Next, add water, sugar, salt and bring to a quick boil and then reduce to a simmer for 3 minutes.
+Next, add water, sugar, and salt, bring to a quick boil, and then reduce to a simmer for 3 minutes.

-Add the rice and continue mixing on low heat until the water has been absorbed, about 10
+Add the rice and continue mixing on low heat until the water has been absorbed, about 10 minutes:

 Remove from heat and allow to slightly cool:

-Measure out about 80 grams of the rice mixture and place on the banana leaf, and roll into logs.
-Roll banana leaves tightly around the rice to form a log and fold both edges to seal.
+Roll banana leaves tightly around the rice to form a log, and fold both edges to seal.
 Repeat the steps until all the rice mixture is prepared:

-Suman Malagkit
+Suman Malagkit Recipe

 Ingredients